LiteObject/AndroidViewPagerWithIndicator/README.md

-# ViewPager with indicator using tablayout
+# Android ViewPager with indicator using tablayout